About Us

 Becoming our Indiana Youth Rep

-Any young person who is a resident of Indiana and is interested in becoming our Indiana Youth Rep. is asked to submit the required information by the April meeting at the IDGA meeting.
+Any young person who is a resident of Indiana and is interested in becoming our Indiana Youth Rep. is asked to submit the required information by the March 31st to present at the IDGA meeting in April.
 The youth rep and the runner-up will be announced at the Hoosier Classic at the beginning of the show on Saturday morning.
 They will co-officiate at the Hoosier Classic and the Indiana State Fair Open Goat Show.
-The winner will be chosen by the IDGA membership, based on a portfolio or scrapbook given by the candidate and at least a 3-5 minute speech based on the following topic:
+The winner will be chosen by the IDGA Youth Rep Committee, based on a presentation of 15 minutes given by the candidate based a topic of their choosing RELEVANT to the Dairy Goat Industry or their person herd.
+The presentation will be given at the April meeting following the IDGA meeting.

 1982 Denise Garber